 Debate on the Address

-The first day of the Debate on the Address, as it is known, is general in tone, the other five days are on specific topics.
-This is the first debate of the new session and it normally lasts for six days.
+The first day of the Debate on the Address is general in tone.
+The remaining five days are on specific topics.

 The task of proposing and seconding the motion is regarded as an honour and is given to two government backbench MPs.